kyma-project/kyma/docs/application-connector/docs/049-gs-triggering-lambdas-with-events.md

   }
 }
 ```
-Save the received service id, as it is used in the later steps.
+Save the received service id, as it is used in later steps.

 2. Next you need to create the Service Instance.
-To achive this you need the `externalName` of the Cluster Service Class.
+To achive this you need an `externalName` of the Cluster Service Class.
 To get the `externalName` run:
 ```
 kubectl get clusterserviceclass {SERVICE_ID}  -o jsonpath='{.spec.externalName}'